 The many nutrients found in Aloe Vera support and promote the health of your hair and scalp.
 Can help naturally curb dandruff and dryness of the scamp that causes itching.

-Potential Cancer Fighting Properties
+Potential Cancer-Fighting Properties

 Soothe Skin Irritations

-Aloe vera is easy to find just about anywhere.
+This plant is easy to find just about anywhere.
 You can grow your aloe plant at home, or you can purchase aloe gel, latex, juice, and extracts in your local health food store.
 It is important to ensure that you are reading the labels of the Aloe products you are purchasing to ensure they are certified, as not all aloe products are going to produce the same benefits.
 Having your plant is the easiest and least expensive way to reap all of the benefits of Aloe Vera on a regular basis.